Resource

 Context Window

 The amount of input data an AI model can process in a single exchange.
 Long-context models can handle entire books, codebases, or multi-hour transcripts.
-This allows more coherent reasoning and helps reduce hallucination in complex tasks.
+The size of the context window affects how much information a model can draw on when generating a response.

 Conversational AI